HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 License Authorization Expired means that the current license has a certain period of validity.
 After checking this item, the system will send email reminder of license authorization expiration according to the license authorization monitoring setting status in Notice Setting, the notification frequency in Periodical Detection Setting, and the setting of advance notification days.

-**Email example**: The license authorization expiration email reminder is as follows:
+**Email example:** The license authorization expiration email reminder is as follows:

 ![](assets/hotdb-management/image484.png)